-The desirability of homes in Aylesbury has always been strongly increased by its proximity to London, and its convenient transport links both to the capital city and to other locations in the Southeast.
+The desirability to buy a house in Aylesbury or to rent in Aylesbury has always been strongly increased by its proximity to London, and its convenient transport links both to the capital city and to other locations in the Southeast.
 Having been a highly trusted estate agency in Aylesbury for three decades, at Michael Anthony we have developed a deep affection for the area, as well as a wealth of local knowledge.
 We’ve drawn on that knowledge to put together a guide to travel and transport in and around Aylesbury, not just by car but also by public transport.

 Driving and parking in Aylesbury

 Aylesbury is extremely accessible by road, and when travelling from the town, there is excellent access to a number of key routes.
 You can reach Aylesbury from the M25 by leaving the motorway at junction 20 and then following the A41.
 The town is also accessible from the M40 when you leave the motorway at junction 8a, then take the A418 and follow the signs to Aylesbury.

 Once you’ve made it to the Aylesbury area, you can find plenty of parking around the town centre.
 The Exchange Street car park provides 24 hour parking, including disabled parking spaces, in a very central location from which you can easily reach amenities such as the Friar’s Square Shopping Centre and Aylesbury Waterside Theatre.
 Friar’s Square also has its own dedicated multi-storey car park.
 The Waterside and Waterside North car parks provide plenty of parking spaces within easy distance of both the train station and the main shopping areas in the town centre.

 For more information about Aylesbury’s many conveniently located car parks, and to find out whether you are eligible for resident and business parking permits or a Blue Badge for disabled parking, you can check out the Buckinghamshire County Council website.